Subject: Sexual Violence Prevention and Response

 - The process following a disclosure may take the form of an informal resolution with the assistance of the SHARE Advisor and/or Human Resources;

-- A Formal Complaint, in the form of a written letter, may result in an investigation by a trained internal investigator or an external, third-party with expertise in sexual violence complaints.
+- A formal Complaint, in the form of a written letter or verbal report transcribed by another party such as the SHARE Advisor, may result in an investigation by a trained internal investigator or an external, third-party with expertise in sexual violence complaints.

-Upon written submission of a formal complaint to the SHARE Advisor, an investigation may be conducted by a trained member of the University community appointed by the SHARE Advisor or by an external third party with expertise in sexual violence complaints.
-The formal complaint must be signed and include details regarding dates, times, places and names of those involved and contact information for any witnesses.
-The SHARE Advisor will do an initial review of the complaint, in consultation with the Dean/Director for employee cases, to determine if the complaint is more appropriately handled under another University policy; that a complaint is not covered by this policy; that a complaint is not trivial, frivolous, vexatious, or made in bad faith; or that the time has not
+Upon written submission of a formal Complaint to the SHARE Advisor, an investigation may be conducted by a trained member of the university community appointed by the SHARE Advisor or by an external third party with expertise in investigating sexual violence complaints.
+The formal Complaint may be written by the Complainant or a transcribed Complaint recorded by the SHARE Advisor or other support person and must be signed and should include details regarding dates, times, places and names of those involved and contact information for any witnesses.
+The SHARE Advisor will do an initial review of the Complaint, in consultation with the Dean/Director for employee cases, to determine if the Complaint is more appropriately handled under another University policy; that a Complaint is not covered by this policy; that a complaint is not trivial, frivolous, vexatious, or made in bad faith; or that the time has not

-There is an obligation on members of the University community to cooperate in the investigation of a complaint.
-Upon conclusion of the investigation, a report will be prepared by the investigator, which may include recommendations for resolution of the complaint.
-The report will be presented to the SHARE Advisor and will subsequently be submitted to either the Director of Student Affairs (in student cases), and/or to the Dean/Director and the Human Resources Consultant (when an employee is involved.)
-Normally, the investigation and report will be concluded within thirty (30) working days of the appointment of an investigator.
-The Director of Student Affairs and the Dean/Director will act upon the findings and recommendation of the report in accordance with the Code of Student Conduct and relevant University policies and collective agreements, as applicable.
+Members of the University community are obliged to cooperate in the investigation of a Complaint.
+Upon conclusion of the investigation, a report will be prepared by the investigator, which may include recommendations for resolution of the Complaint.
+The report will be presented to the SHARE Advisor and will subsequently be submitted to the Director.
+Student Life (in student cases), and/or to the dean/director of the employee's faculty or department, and to a human resources consultant (when an employee is involved.)
+In a case where both a student and an employee are involved, a report will go to their dean or director, as well as to a human resources consultant.
+Typically, the investigation and report will be concluded within thirty (30) working days of the appointment of an investigator.
+The Director, Student Life and the dean/director of the employee will act upon the findings and recommendation of the report in accordance with the Code of Student Conduct (non-academic) and/or relevant university policies and collective agreements.

 The report, in addition to a summary of the facts gathered and the process used to gather the information, will include a clear statement as to whether, in the investigator’s opinion: